-Complex permit applications for larger scale works may require a landscaping and rehabilitation plan completed by a qualified professional.
-Single landowner residential development will be encouraged to adopt the principles in these guidelines, where possible, for simple permit applications for smaller scale works.
+Complex permit applications for larger scale works may require a Landscaping and Rehabilitation Plan completed by a qualified professional.
+Single landowner residential development will be encouraged to adopt the principles in these guidelines, where possible, for simple permit applications for smaller scale works where soil erosion or slope stability are of concern.
 Consultation with CH is advised to ensure the appropriate sections of the guidelines are used.